-Asharos frowned.
+Asharos’s scowl deepened.
 “What are the chances he stayed overnight in Aren’march?”

 Aenek shook his head.
 “If he had, he would have sent word to keep me from worrying.”
 He paused.
 “Now that I think about it, he should have sent word that he arrived safely at his appointment.”

-“You’re just now realizing this?”
+“You’re just now realising this?”

+Aenek bowed his head.
 “That’s a chance I’m willing to accept.”

 “I’ll see to the arrangements.
 I suggest you retire to your room and pray to our merciful goddess that he still lives.”

 “We all will,” a woman with short brown hair said, elbowing Yakima in the ribs.

 Yakima scowled at her, but said nothing.
 Asharos waved his hand, dismissing his maesters.
 He wandered the sterile halls of the compound for a time, scowling at the unwavering artificial light.
 Even though he preached against the use of technology, he had to admit—if only to himself—that this compound wouldn’t have been possible to build or maintain without it.
 Generators to power it, air recyclers and water purifiers to keep them breathing and the water fresh.